GrantStenger/ai-for-adversarial-games/blotto/README.md

 - In the case of a tie, no one get's points.
 - In a given match, battlefields are fought in order (starting with battlefield 1), and as soon as one player reaches a score of 20 or more points, the match ends.
 Any remaining battlefields go unawarded.

-### Notes
-- Do not use multiples of 5 or 10 as they likely increase the probability of a tie
-- There is a trade off between winning early and winning high scoring battles.

 ### Solution
 My Submission is [4, 2, 9, 8, 2, 14, 31, 29, 0, 1].